petomer-codes/petomer-website/posts/phd-application-process.md

 ## My Weaknesses:
 * **No master's degree:** Not having an MS makes it a bigger commitment for schools to take you on -- it's at least another year of coursework combined with added uncertainty if a student is serious about a PhD.
 * **Liberal arts background:** I am hesitant about putting this here -- but I was told not to apply to some schools because they do not accept many liberal arts students.
-On the flip side, some schools love liberal arts students, so it could be both.
+On the flip side, some schools like liberal arts students, but it was a point of consideration during my process.
 * **Differing research interests:** None of my research projects follow the same method or topic.
 Further, my Honors thesis was my largest completed project at the time of applying, which did not use health data (I made sure to address this discrepancy in my personal statement).

 # Application Process